estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

   GRANT ALL PRIVILEGES ON TABLE public.flow_watermarks TO flow_capture;
   CREATE PUBLICATION flow_publication FOR ALL TABLES;
   ```

+4. You'll need to configure secure access to the database to enable the Flow capture.
+  Currently, Estuary supports SSH tunneling to allow this.
+  Follow the guide to [configure an SSH server for tunneling](../../../../guides/connect-network/).

-5. Configure your connector with the additional `proxy` stanza to enable the SSH tunnel.
+5. Configure your connector as you normally would,
+with the additional of the `proxy` stanza to enable the SSH tunnel.
 See [Connecting to endpoints on secure networks](../../../concepts/connectors.md#connecting-to-endpoints-on-secure-networks)
 for additional details and a sample.
-You can find the `remoteHost` and `remotePort`in the [RDS console](https://console.aws.amazon.com/rds/) as the Endpoint and Port, respectively.
+You can find the `remoteHost` and `remotePort` in the [RDS console](https://console.aws.amazon.com/rds/) as the Endpoint and Port, respectively.

+Once configured, the connection will behave in the same way as standard PostgreSQL.